DantonTomacheski/go-mcpdocs/README.md

 - Extract and process documentation files (README, docs directory, etc.) from repositories
 - Search for repositories with documentation
 - Process and format documentation for better consumption by LLMs
+- Two-layer caching system for optimized performance:
+  - Lightweight metadata cache for quick validation and index
+  - Fragmented content cache for individual documents
 - Store processed documentation in MongoDB for faster retrieval
 - Retrieve documentation directly from URL paths
 - Concurrent processing with configurable worker pools